 The Higher Education Act (HEA) of 1965, as amended, requires institutions participating in the Title IV financial aid programs to disclose specified information to all current and prospective students and employees.
-This page serves as a centralized location for access to the University of Wisconsin-Milwaukee consumer information and is intended to assist students, their families, and interested third parties in obtaining information about the University’s educational programs, costs, and outcomes.
-For the most recent consumer information disclosure distributed to students please click here.
+This page serves as a centralized location for access to the University of Wisconsin-Milwaukee (UWM) consumer information and is intended to assist students, their families, and interested third parties in obtaining information about the University’s educational programs, costs, and outcomes.
+For the most recent consumer information disclosure distributed to current students please click here.
 The undergraduate prospective consumer information disclosure and the graduate prospective consumer information disclosure are provided via the admission process.

 If you need assistance or paper copies, please contact the Financial Aid Office at firstname.lastname@example.org or by writing to us at:

 Department of Financial Aid, Student Employment, and Military Education Benefits

 Please indicate the subject to be Consumer Information Request.
 Financial Aid staff will contact the appropriate campus department/office to gather the requested information and will respond in a timely manner.

 Academic Programs – List of current degree and other education programs.

 - University of Wisconsin – Milwaukee at Washington County

 - University of Wisconsin – Milwaukee at Waukesha